 Alison has been on the staff of Camp Con Brio, String Camp of the Rockies, since 2001; and became Camp Director in 2015.
-She has also been on the teaching staff at summer music programs in New Mexico and Michigan.
-Alison has previously served as Chair for the Colorado High School All State Orchestra and as Music Director for the Longmont Youth Symphony, and Co-Music Director of the Northern Colorado Youth Symphony.
-She earned the degree Master of Music Education from the University of Colorado at Boulder.
-Alison is the Immediate Past-President of the Colorado Chapter of the American String Teachers Association and String Department Lead at the Avanti Music Academy in Highlands Ranch.
-She was invited to join the team of Music Directors with the Northern Colorado Youth Orchestra in November 2020, where she enjoys conducting and being the organization's "Viola Guru."
+She has also been part of the teaching faculty at summer programs in New Mexico (Hummingbird Music Camp) and Michigan (Interlochen Arts Camp).
+Alison served as Chair for the Colorado High School All State Orchestra, String Ensemble Director for the Longmont Youth Symphony, and Co-Music Director of the Northern Colorado Youth Symphony.
+She earned the degree Master of Music Education from the University of Colorado at Boulder, and is currently the Immediate Past-President of the Colorado ASTA Chapter.

 As a performer, Alison’s most memorable opportunities include being a member of the Ghost Orchestra in 2016 (alongside violinist Tom Hagerman of Devotchka) at Red Rocks Amphitheater for the Grammy-nominated South African-American singer-songwriter Gregory Alan Isakov.
 Additionally, she performed in New York City under the direction of Marin Alsop at Times Square, during the 2017 Carnegie Hall Music Educators Summer Workshop.

-Alison is a frequent guest clinician, adjudicator, and conductor for honor ensembles and festivals throughout the state of Colorado.
-Aside from school teaching and performing, Alison enjoys teaching private lessons, cooking, crafting, going to Colorado Symphony concerts, traveling with her husband Jason, and playing with their beloved dogs.
+Alison is a frequent guest clinician, adjudicator, and conductor for honor ensembles and performance festivals.
+Aside from school teaching and performing, Alison enjoys teaching private lessons, cooking, crafting, going to concerts, traveling with her husband Jason, and playing with their beloved dogs.